-Service providers develop, implement, and maintain systems to partner with consumers in their own care.
+A Service develops, implements, and maintains systems to partner with consumers when they are receiving services.

-I am a partner in my own care and my opinion is valued in designing and delivering care.
+I am a partner in how services are delivered to me and my opinion is valued in designing and delivering services.

-The Partnering with Consumers Standard recognises the importance of working with consumers in the planning and delivery of their own care and providing clear communication to minimise risks of harm.
+The Partnering with Consumers Standard recognises the importance of working with consumers in the planning and delivery of services and providing clear communication to minimise risks of harm.